 Watch those videos even with half opened eyes and you’ll realize he hasn’t used a camera but a paint brush with the palette of colours from Mother Nature.

-But other than song picturisations, there is nothing much to shout about in the movie – it is pretty lame and standard compared to other standard Tamil movies.
+But other than song picturization, there is nothing much to shout about in the movie – it is pretty lame and standard compared to other standard Tamil movies.

-Silambarasan and Trisha acted as the 2 main characters but whilst Trisha looks so natural in this movie, Silambarasan on the other hand looks out of place.
+Silambarasan and Trisha acted like the 2 main characters but whilst Trisha looks so natural in this movie, Silambarasan, on the other hand, looks out of place.

 It would be been more matching if Arya (who was so natural and had good chemistry with Trisha in Sarvam) or Madhavan (who acted in Gautham’s initial romance movie – Minnale) had acted instead.
 Silambarasan, no doubt is an experienced actor but in this movie, he looked too bland and too old to play the character of a young lover looking for his love.

-Overall, acting wise – there is no major hiccups but at the same time, nothing specatular.
+Overall, acting-wise – there are no major hiccups but at the same time, nothing spectacular.
 Trisha edges Silambarasan when it comes to acting.
 Another character in the movie, Ganesh (acted by Ganesh Janardhanan) provide the laughs in this movie and I loved the part when Ganesh and Karthik (Silambarasan) went to Kerala looking for Jessie (Trisha) and got invited by Jessie’s family members and Ganesh struggles with the language.
 That was funny indeed.

 The music for this movie was composed by the Oscar winner AR Rahman and as usual, he excels at the end.
 One thing about AR Rahman’s music is that one will not get the rhythm at the beginning but after several listening, only then one can appreciate the greatness of AR Rahman’s composition.